 3. Results and discussion

-3.1 Soil texture
+3.1 Soil texture class

-Soil texture across the three blocks ranged from sandy loam to clay loam (Table 1).
+Soil texture class across the three blocks ranged from sandy loam to clay loam (Table 1).
 This textural gradient reflects the geomorphic setting of northern Haryana, which occupies the alluvial plains shaped by the Yamuna and Ghaggar river systems.
 As the distance from active river channels increases, the decline in hydraulic energy favours the deposition of finer particles such as silt and clay, resulting in progressively loam to clay loam soils.
 This pattern corresponds to the well-established “textural fining” trend reported for Indo-Gangetic alluvial deposits (Pal et al., 2009).

 3.2 Soil pH and electrical conductivity (EC)